pajlada/pajlada.github.io/rules-test.md

 4. Classical music CANNOT be skipped by mods while Forsen is listening to PlugDJ.

 ##Punishment for breaking the rules (#)

-###Off Stream

-1. Song gets skipped, unless you have received permission.
-2. Song gets skipped.
-3. Video gets skipped.
-4. Muted for 15 Minutes.
-Repeated offense will result in a longer mute or ban.
-5. Muted for 15 Minutes.
-Repeated offense will result in a longer mute or ban.
-6. Muted for 15 Minutes.
-Repeated offense will result in a longer mute or ban.

 ###On Stream